Health Check Interventions

 Infrastructure monitoring, and reliability engineering more generally, is an advanced discipline that involves using multiple sources of data to make decisions in context.
 This document provides some suggestions for how to use the health check most effectively, but these recommendations are only meant as guidelines as part of a larger strategy.

 For example, if you check the health of the server once per second, you might raise an alert if the server reports "warning" status three times in a row, or four times in a five-second span.
 You might also raise an alert if the server reports "critical" status twice in a five-second span.
+It is usually excessive to raise an alert every single time the server reports "warning".

 Tip: The server normally reports a "critical" status for the first few seconds after startup, switches to a "warning" status after it establishes a connection to the network, and finally reports a "healthy" status when it has fully synced to the network.
 After a restart, you should give a server 5–15 minutes to sync before taking additional interventions.